You: MATTER

 When I am afraid, I put my trust in you.

 Notice it says WHEN.
 You will be afraid.
 Get ready now.
-What kind of person will you be when you’re afraid?
+Who will you be when you’re afraid?
 Who will you trust?

 + show Comments